 Oh, the Standing O. It’s coveted by speakers.
 It’s hoped for by audiences.
 It’s the ultimate reward for a speech well-given.
 Why is it that some speakers can move us so deeply that we stand to our feet in triumph?
 Emotion.
 Here is the number one mistake speakers make:

 Thinking credible means being unemotional.

 Many speakers who are trying to come across as professional and serious think they have to deliver direct, emotionless speeches.
 This is the problem with most of the least popular TED Talks.
 They are interesting, well-presented speeches that are stiff and boring!
 Having emotions, caring about your work and fusing energy into your talk does NOT make you less professional.
 It makes your professional message more palatable.

 Emotions add spice, flavor and personality to your talk, your stories and your ideas.
 Here are the most common emotions speakers can add to their talks.
 Do you have any stories that can embody these emotions?

 #9: Solve a Problem

-Another amazing public speaking tip from Nancy Duarte is to frame your speech around solving problems.
+Another amazing public speaking tip from Nancy Duarte is framing your speech around solving problems.
 She argues that all great speeches start with a problem we all recognize—this instantly taps into a common pain that we can relate to and want solved.
 It is the problem of ‘what is’ or what is happening right now that is wrong.
-This peaks attention.
-Then the speaker promises a solution for this problem—which alleviates worry and provides relief to the audience.
+This captures people’s attention.
+Then the speaker promises a solution to this problem—which alleviates worry and provides relief to the audience.
 This is the ‘what could be.’
 The best speeches go between problems and solutions, taking the audience on an emotional journey.

-- Problem: “How many times have you walked into a party or a networking event and instantly felt awkward and uncomfortable?”
+- Problem: “How many times have you walked into a party or networking event and instantly felt awkward or uncomfortable?”

 - Solution: “The best way to combat your awkwardness is with a success routine.”